siberianfox/tinygwiki/Github-Notes.md

 ## Github Cheat Sheet
 A few rules to live by.
 Many git problems I have start from working in some "place" I don't think I'm in or on some set of files in an indeterminate state.
 These practices help reduce those possibilities.

-* When you sit down to work always do this:
+** When you sit down to work always do this**
 * Check Branches and Stage [`git status`] to see what branch you are on and if you have any uncommitted files in your local repository
 * If you do have uncommitted files then stash them somewhere before doing the pull
 * Pull origin and update current branch [`git pull origin CURRENT_BRANCH`] to make sure you are synced with origin

-* When you are ready to end the session leave the work area clean.
+**When you are ready to end the session** leave the work area clean.
 Commit everything - unless you are sure you don't want to.
 Decide if you want to push or not.
 * Commit from Stage dialog
 * Command line for above:
   *[`git status`] to see what you've got
    * [`git add`] any new files you might have created
   * [`git commit -a -m"XXX.YY Build number and notes that are understandable by someone other than you"`]
   * [`git push origin CURRENT_BRANCH`]
 * Push if decided

-* If you want to change branches do this:
+**If you want to change branches do this:**
 * Commit and push everything in the current branch as above
 * `git checkout NEW_BRANCH`
 * `git pull origin NEW_BRANCH`

 ## TinyG Github Notes
 If you are unfamiliar with git it's useful to start here: